Songyuhui0114/Songyuhui0114.github.io/_pages/cv.md

 ## RESEARCH EXPERIENCE

 **University of Alberta**
-**Project**: A Study on the Safety of Probabilistic Assessment of Pipeline Cracks and Corrosion Defects Using Effective Area Models
+**Project**: Probabilistic Assessment of Pipeline Cracks and Corrosion Defects
 *Visiting student at Donadeo Innovation Centre for Engineering*
 *Jan.
 2024 - Dec.
 2024*
-- Cracks and corrosion defects in pipelines pose significant safety threats.
-This study compares probabilistic and deterministic assessment models, such as CorLASTM, RSTRENG, and PSQR, to evaluate safety levels of pipeline defects using effective area models.
+- As a visiting student (2024), I am investigating pipeline safety through the **probabilistic assessment of cracks and corrosion defects**.
+This study evaluates assessment models (e.g., CorLASTM, RSTRENG) to enhance safety predictions by comparing simplified effective area models with detailed defect profiles.

 **University of Alberta**
-**Project**: Predicting Wax Deposition Problems in Offshore Pipelines Using Reinforcement Learning Models
+**Project**: Predicting Wax Deposition in Offshore Pipelines Using Reinforcement Learning
 *Visiting student at Donadeo Innovation Centre for Engineering*
 *Jan.
 2024 - Dec.
 2024*
-- Developed reinforcement learning models to predict wax deposition in offshore pipelines during two-phase flow conditions.
-The research aims to enhance prediction accuracy and proactive risk management strategies for wax accumulation.
+- This project applies **reinforcement learning models** and **data-driven methods** to predict wax deposition in offshore pipelines under two-phase flow conditions.
+The goal is to enhance predictive accuracy, enabling proactive measures to improve operational efficiency and safety.

 **Moscow State University**
-**Project**: Unconventional Oil and Gas Reservoir Detection Deep Learning Model
+**Project**: Unconventional Oil and Gas Reservoir Detection
 *Research Assistant at the Unconventional Oil and Gas Reservoir Research Lab*
 *Jul.
 2023 - Sep.
 2023*
-- Established a deep-learning model to detect unconventional oil and gas resources and evaluate extraction suitability.
+- I contributed to developing **deep reinforcement learning models** to detect unconventional oil and gas reservoirs.
+By building a comprehensive database and training large-scale models, this project aims to improve extraction processes for deep-earth resources.

 **China University of Petroleum, Beijing**
-**Project**: "Challenge Cup" Entrepreneurship Plan Competition
+**Project**: Challenge Cup Entrepreneurship Plan Competition
 *Nov.
 2021 - May 2022*
-- Researched new marine flexible hose materials and planned market introduction for a novel material.
+- I researched **marine flexible hose materials** and developed an entrepreneurial plan for market introduction based on material properties, aiming to enhance the efficiency of offshore oil transport systems.

 **China University of Petroleum, Beijing**
 **Project**: University Student Technology Innovation Project
 *Apr.
 2022 - Feb.
 2023*
-- Developed a unified standard for hydrogen pipeline integrity management based on international standards and engineering practices.
+- My work on the **Hydrogen Transmission Pipeline Technology** focused on integrating international standards for **hydrogen pipeline integrity management**, establishing a unified and stable approach to this emerging field.

 **China University of Petroleum, Beijing**
-**Project**: Engineering Application Visualization Development Project
+**Project**: Engineering Application Visualization Project
 *Jul.
 2022 - Nov.
 2022*
-- Developed Python software for visualizing engineering standards using PyQt5, referencing EI guidelines.
+- Developed software using **Python and PyQt5** to visualize EI engineering standards, contributing to safer pipeline designs by preventing vibration-induced fatigue failure.

 **China University of Petroleum, Beijing**
-**Project**: Intelligent Oil and Gas Storage and Transportation Facility Strength Design Project
+**Project**: Intelligent Oil and Gas Facility Design Project
 *Mar.
 2023 - Jun.
 2023*
-- Simulated pipeline facility strength using PyTorch and predicted operational safety duration based on engineering training data.
+- Led a team in applying **deep learning (PyTorch)** to simulate the design strength and predict the operational safety of oil and gas facilities, based on real-world engineering challenges.

 **China University of Petroleum, Beijing**
-**Project**: National College Student Physics Experiment Competition Project
+**Project**: Physics Experiment Competition
 *Mar.
 2023 - Jul.
 2023*
-- Optimized Pt100 temperature measurement model and calibrated error, achieving system error control within 10% deviation from theoretical values.
+- Optimized and calibrated a **Pt100 temperature measurement circuit**, reducing systematic errors and improving measurement accuracy within a 10% deviation.

 **China University of Petroleum, Beijing**
-**Project**: University Student Social Survey Practical Innovation Project
+**Project**: Social Survey Practical Innovation Project
 *Jan.
 2023 - Mar.
 2023*
-- Conducted field research on poverty alleviation models in Linyou County, Shaanxi Province, using hierarchical analysis and fuzzy evaluation methods.
+- Conducted a field study in **Linyou County, Shaanxi**, applying fuzzy comprehensive evaluation methods to quantify poverty alleviation outcomes and derive insights for similar regions.

 ## INDUSTRIAL EXPERIENCE

-- Participated in SCADA system design for real-time pipeline leak monitoring using automatic control theory and reinforcement learning.
+**Сколковский институт науки и технологий & China University of Petroleum, Beijing**
-- Researched hydrogen pipeline integrity management, covering installation, maintenance, damage, and fatigue aspects.
+- Participated in designing a **SCADA system** for **real-time pipeline leak monitoring** using **automatic control theory** and **reinforcement learning**.
-- Developed a layered structure understanding of marine flexible hoses and planned strategic market launch.
+- Researched **hydrogen pipeline integrity management**, focusing on installation, maintenance, and damage prevention.
-- Demonstrated expertise in Python3 algorithms and visualization window programming for real-world engineering projects.
+- Gained insights into the layered structure of **marine flexible hoses** and contributed to their market launch.

 ## PROFESSIONAL SKILLS